Move over, Olive Garden! Oh, yea, this is that good! Not difficult to prepare and the result is spectacularly delicious.

 Use judgement on the fresh garlic.
 Since it is added raw, it can be sharp.
 It only cooks once it is placed in the oven, not before.
 One could use garlic powder, instead.

 I saved the crispy chicken skin and cut it up fine to add to the chicken.
 The skin has lots of flavors!

 - 8 ounces pasta, (spaghetti or penne or what you have on hand)

 - 1 and 1/2 cup jarred Alfredo sauce (I use mushroom Alfredo sauce) divided

 - 1 to 1.5 cups cubed rotisserie chicken

 - 1 teaspoon fresh garlic, minced, pressed or zested

 - Parsley for garnish

 Cook the pasta less one or two minutes before done.
 Drain.
 Transfer to a large bowl.
 Add a bit of butter so it doesn't stick.
 Season with salt and pepper.

-Place mixture in pan or dish.
+Place mixture in a lightly-oiled pan or dish.
 Drizzle with remaining 1/2 cup Alfredo sauce.
 Top with a thick layer of mozzarella cheese.
 Bake at 350 for about 30 minutes or until bubbly.
 If the top is not brown, broil for about two minutes.
 This is best served hot.
 Enjoy!